orlandi/connectomicsPerspectivesPaper/README.md

 AAAGV
 -----
 1. Original-variations: missing permutations on noise levels 1 and 2.
-2. Small: missing low-bursting (Javier is assigned)
+2. Small: missing low-bursting and some CC levels (Javier is assigned)

 Ildefons
 --------